List of Cyberchase episodes: Webisodes (2001; 2003; 2005)

 By April 13, 2003, the trilogy was expanded into "Web Adventures", with a 4th webisode called NUMBERLESS PUDDLES! which had 20 panels.

 On December 14, 2005, a 5th webisode called HACKER JACK was added, which had 4 panels.

 The "Web Adventures" webisodes page was still up in December 2012, but as of March 8, 2014, it was changed into a redirect to the Math Games page introduced in 2011.

 Season 1 (2002)

 All episodes this season were directed by Larry Jacobs.
-"The Poddleville Case" was co-directed by Yvette Kaplan.
+"The Poddleville Case" was co-directed by Yvette Kaplan and is the remake of the original pilot of the same name, produced in 1999.